wuyuntao/jquery-autosuggest/README.md

 ## How It Works

-As you type into the AutoSuggest `input` box, it will filter through its `data` and suggest matched items to you.
+As you type into the AutoSuggest `input` box, it will filter through its `dataSource` and suggest matched items to you.
 You can pass in an object of data or you can have it call a URL as you type to get its data from.
 AutoSuggest will display the matched items in a selectable list, which is 100% customizable.
 You have the option of structuring the HTML elements of that list however you want via the `formatList` callback function.

 When you type into the `input` box and the "suggestion" dropdown list appears, a few things happen: